mahadevan-k/react-slim/README.md

 # What you get with this library

-- All the power of react and reduc encapsulated into 7 simple functions
+- All the power of react and redux encapsulated into 7 simple functions
 - Powerful template-based rendering thanks to ![Mustache](https://github.com/janl/mustache.js/)
 - Easy to debug - HTML tags to match your components, simple mapping via locators for tracing
 - Efficient,predictable re-renders